 We spend roughly a third of our lives asleep—and having the right mattress is an important way to make sure that sleep is restful.
-If you’re looking for an eco-friendly, durable option with optimal support, breathability, and all kinds of other amazing, naturally-occurring properties, natural latex could be the perfect match for you.
+If you’re looking for an eco-friendly, durable option with optimal support, breathability, and all kinds of other amazing, naturally-occurring properties, a natural latex mattress could be just the right match for you.

-Latex is a totally natural substance harvested from rubber trees (Hevea Brasiliensis).
-Harvesting the material requires no harsh chemicals, fertilizers or pesticides and is collected by "tapping" rubber trees—yes, like maple syrup!
+Harvesting latex typically requires no fertilizers or pesticides and is collected by "tapping" rubber trees—yes, like maple syrup!
 Careful stripping of the rubber tree’s bark allows the sap to be gently harvested, allowing the latex to flow out and into a container attached to the tree.

-This often isn’t the case for other common mattress materials, such as memory foam or petroleum-based polyurethane foams, which can off-gas unwanted chemicals and volatile organic compounds (VOCs) into your home.
+Bonus: the simplicity of our mattresses means no yucky new-mattress smell.
+This often isn’t the case for other common mattress materials, such as memory foam or petroleum-based polyurethane foams, which can off-gas unwanted volatile organic compounds (VOCs) into your home.
 How long that chemical leak / new-mattress smell lasts depends on the type of foam used and how the mattress arrives (“bed-in-a-box” mattresses can be some of the worst culprits).
-Investing in an organic latex mattress is the easiest way to eliminate harmful off-gassing.

 A latex mattress has better ventilation power than straight polyurethane or memory foam, which helps your body maintain its normal temperature while you sleep (no overheating).
 This is due to the foam’s open-cell structure, which allows hot air and moisture to escape.
 Naturally breathable wool and cotton make the perfect accompaniment here.